Traman2/SignlangAI/README.md

 ## Installation

-To install and run SignlangAI, follow these steps:
+To install and run SignLang AI, follow these steps:

 1. Clone repository or down load files to directory
 2. Ensure that model directories are correct and PATH url is correct in scrip.js